harendra-kumar/concise-haskell/languages.rst

 --------------------

-* Concurrency, parallelism and distributed computing features are a combination of language and library features.
+* Concurrency, parallelism and distributed computing features are a combination of language features and libraries.
 * Composable concurrency and parallelism?

 +----------+------------+------------+---------------------+------------------+